Flipping-Industries/.github/README.md

 # .github
-holds all the defult repo configs that go in the .github
+ This holds all the defult repo configs that go in the .github as well as the profile readme.